 The purpose of insulation is to prevent a layer of air to circulate, as only still air will insulate.

-As warm, humid air meets a cooler surface, like an uninsulated coach roof, condensation will form on those surfaces.
+As warm, humid air meets a cool surface, like an uninsulated coach roof, condensation will form on those surfaces.
 Insulating these surfaces will create a barrier between the cold GRP (or whatever material your boat is made of), and prevent condensation forming on the surface.

 This will keep the moisture in the air so that it can be transported out of your boat.